 When to see a doctor for back spasms

-- Muscle relaxants.
-Despite the name, these medications don’t directly affect your muscles.
-They act on your brain and spinal cord to relieve pain.
-Since muscle relaxants can be habit-forming and cause drowsiness, they’re only recommended for short periods of time (usually a week or 2) and only in certain situations, such as before bed.
-One example is methocarbamol (Robaxin®), which tends to be less sedating than other muscle relaxants.
+- Muscle relaxants: These medications decrease stiffness and tension by acting on areas of the central nervous system, such as your spine.
+Since muscle relaxants can be habit-forming and cause drowsiness, they’re only recommended for short periods and only in certain situations, such as before bed.
+A common example is methocarbamol (Robaxin), which tends to be less sedating than other muscle relaxants.

-- Steroid injections.
-If your back pain is accompanied by sciatica, your doctor may inject a steroid into your spine to relieve inflammation.
-This can provide short-term relief while you try other strategies, such physical therapy, to relieve pain.
+- Steroid injections: If your back pain is accompanied by sciatica, a doctor may inject a steroid into your spine to relieve inflammation.
+This can provide short-term relief while you try other strategies, such as physical therapy, to relieve pain.

 How to prevent future back spasms

-Need suggestions?
-Dr. Hanscom recommends yoga and tai chi, both of which are good for back pain.
-At home, you can also do knee-to-chest stretches, planks, hip bridges and bird dogs.
-(That’s the one where you drop to your hands and knees and raise 1 arm straight out while extending the opposite leg.
-See an example here.)
+Dr. Hanscom also recommends yoga and tai chi, both of which are good for back pain.
+At home, you can try knee-to-chest stretches, planks, and hip bridges.

-And if you lift anything heavy, do it properly: Keep your knees bent and tighten your abdominal muscles, rather than reaching your arms out.
+If you are lifting anything heavy, ensure you maintain proper form.
+Keep your knees bent and tighten your abdominal muscles rather than just reaching your arms out.